-1. The operator should double check that the brake lever lock is engaged.
+1. The operator should double check that the parking brake is engaged.
 2. The passenger should grasp the left shoulder of the operator with the right hand and with the left hand grasp the left-side handhold; then swing the right leg over the seat and step to the ground on the left side of the ATV.
 3. The operator should swing the right leg over to the left side of the seat.
 4. The operator should step to the ground on the left side of the ATV.

-How to Handle the ATV (Active Riding Techniques)
+Handling the ATV (Active Riding Techniques)